Overview of the model

 The model is primarily based on the central idea that employees are often uncomfortable with change and that discomfort drives them to resist change.
 Therefore, the model suggests that the feelings of employees throughout the change process should be understood to guide them with the change and offer support to them.
 As per the theories of this model, such understanding of feelings and emotions is essential to help employees accept the change.

-Furthermore, the Model categorizes the process of change into three major stages.
+Furthermore, similar to Lewin’s model, this model also categorises the process of change into three major stages.
 These stages include the following.

 - Ending, losing, and letting go: This is the initial stage wherein people are introduced to the idea of change and are mostly resistant to it.
 The emotions of fear, resistance, denial, annoyance, and sadness are predominant among employees.